TLPoague is a writer, crafter, and traveler. Her online activity is at a minimum since retiring from online writing to

 Whether you are in the process of decorating your house, or cleaning your house, I have some helpful tips to pass along to the fellow Redneck.
 Just take note though, that most Rednecks wait till company's coming before doing the grab and stash.
 Only the die-hards attempt to keep up with their house every day.
 For the rest of us, it is easier to get by with the minimum effort of cleaning.

 First impressions are important!
 So, let's begin with the door the company comes in first.
 This can be the back door or the front.
-Generally these doors will lead into the laundry room, or the front room.
-Let's just say for the sake of a good argument that your company is coming through the front door.
+Generally, these doors will lead into the laundry room, or the front room.
+Let's just say, for the sake of a good argument, that your company is coming through the front door.
 Here are some useful tips for getting the job done!

 Making a First Impression...